 Before: As the superintendent is driving into work, he has to spend all his time on the phone, making sure the vendors and subcontractors will be where they’re supposed to be.

 After: Everybody already knows the plan and knows where to be.
-The lean planning methodology facilitates continuous communication and information-sharing.
+The lean planning methodology facilitates continuous communication and information-sharing creating a reliable workflow.

 After: The subcontractors have the most recent plan because it’s in the cloud.
 They can have a 15-minute huddle at the beginning of the day when everyone gets updated on the plan at the exact same time on their mobile device.